PANTHEONtech/StoneWork/examples/getting-started/README.md

-Getting Started with StoneWork
+StoneWork: Getting Started
 ==============================

-If you are new to StoneWork, this is a minimalistic example of StoneWork deployment manifest that you can try right away without having to make any configuration adjustments for your environment.
-In this example StoneWork is not attached to any of the physical interfaces, instead only a TAP-based L3 inter-connection is configured between the host and the VPP running inside the StoneWork container.
-This is enough to successfully ping the VPP, try StoneWork and VPP CLIs, discover provided REST APIs, learn to read the StoneWork logs, etc.
+If you are new to StoneWork, this is a minimalistic example of the StoneWork deployment manifest that you can **try right away**, without having to make any configuration adjustments for your environment.

+In this example, StoneWork is not attached to any of the physical interfaces, instead only a **TAP**-based, L3 inter-connection is configured between the host and the VPP instance running inside the StoneWork container.

+This is enough to successfully:
+- Ping the VPP instance
+- Try StoneWork & VPP CLIs
+- Discover the provided REST APIs
+- Learn to read StoneWork logs
+- and more

 Deployment Description
 ----------------------

 This example consists of two YAML-formatted files:
- - `docker-compose.yaml`: describes how to deploy the StoneWork container in the language of [Docker-Compose][docker-compose].
-While in this example there is only one container - the StoneWork itself - it is still advised to take this opportunity and learn how to work with Docker-Compose.
-Extending StoneWork feature-set with any of the CNFs from the PANTHEON.tech [cdnf.io portfolio][cdnf-portfolio] requires deploying additional containers alongside StoneWork, hence the use of Compose.
+ - `docker-compose.yaml`: describes how to deploy the StoneWork container in the [Docker-Compose][docker-compose] language.
+While in this example there is only **one container** - StoneWork itself - it is still advised to take this opportunity and learn how to work with docker-compose.
+Extending StoneWork's feature-set with any of the CNFs from the PANTHEON.tech [cloud-native network functions portfolio][cdnf-portfolio] requires deploying additional containers alongside StoneWork, hence the use of *Compose*.
 The content of `docker-compose.yaml` is described in the [top level README.md][readme].